 Because it can be effective in gasoline engines – especially carbureted engines – when used as directed.

 For gasoline to combust, it must first be vaporized.
 The fuel injectors in your car or truck do a great job of completing this task.

 In carbureted engines, fuel is vaporized as it’s forced through the tiny openings or nozzles in the carburetor.
 But carburetors don’t vaporize fuel as effectively as fuel injectors.
 Plus, gasoline doesn’t vaporize as readily when it’s cold.
-Anyone who’s started a carbureted car on a frigid morning knows this all too well.
+Anyone who’s started a carbureted car or snowblower on a frigid morning knows this all too well.
 Plus, an engine requires more gas in the fuel/air mixture at startup, making a cold engine doubly difficult to start and keep running.

 Starting fluid, on the other hand, does readily ignite in the cold, helping to start the engine and generate heat to more easily vaporize the fuel.

 In short, if you have to use starting fluid, use it sparingly.
-If a couple short bursts of spray into the intake don’t elicit a cough or two from the engine, emptying the can isn’t going to work, either.
+If a couple short bursts into the intake don’t elicit a cough or two from the engine, emptying the can isn’t going to work, either.

-In my case, emptying the entire can of starting fluid into the engine wouldn’t have done a thing, aside from washing the oil from the cylinder and causing wear.
+In my case, emptying the entire can into the engine wouldn’t have done a thing, aside from washing the oil from the cylinder and causing wear.
 At the very least, it helped me diagnose what the problem was not: lack of spark or bad compression.

 Starting fluid can help start a stubborn engine, but follow the directions and use it sparingly.
 If a little bit doesn’t work, a lot likely won’t, either.
 If your engine is consistently hard to start, find out why and get the real problem fixed.

 Updated.
 Originally published: May 22, 2017.